KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\rbac\__init__.py:15`

 **Description**:
-The `is_allowed` method is likely designed to determine whether a specific role, identified by `role_id`, has permission to perform a certain `action` on a given `resource` within the EeazyCRM system's role-based access control (RBAC) framework.
+The `is_allowed` method is used to check if a certain role (identified by 'role_id') has the permission to perform a specific 'action' on a certain 'resource'.
+It's likely called by other methods or functions that need to verify permissions before proceeding with an action in the EeazyCRM system.

 ---